wp-plugins/simple-facebook-plugin/readme.txt

 == Description ==

 Simple Facebook Plugin enables Facebook Page owners to attract and gain Likes from their own wordpress blogs.
-The Like Box enables users to:
+The **Like Box** enables users to:

-- See how many users already like this Page, and which of their friends like it too
+* See how many users already like this Page, and which of their friends like it too
-- Read recent posts from the Page
+* Read recent posts from the Page
-- Like the Page with one click, without needing to visit the Page
+* Like the Page with one click, without needing to visit the Page

 == Installation ==
-Install
+**Installation**

 1. Upload simple-facebook-plugin directory to your /wp-content/plugins directory
-2. Activate plugin in WordPress admin
+1. Activate plugin in WordPress admin
-3. In WordPress admin, go to "Widgets".
+1. In WordPress admin, go to "Widgets".
 Drag and Drop "Facebook Widget" into your sidebar.

-Customize
+**Customizing**

 1. Click triangle near "Facebook Widget" header.
-2. Choose colorshame, size and other options you like.
+1. Choose colorshame, size and other options you like.
-3. Enter your Facebook Page URL.
+1. Enter your Facebook Page URL.

 == Screenshots ==